ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 indicate errors, with the media type "application/alto-error+json", regarding update item requests.

--  404 (Not Found): if the requested TIPS view does not exist or is closed by the server.
+-  404 (Not Found): if the requested update does not exist, or the requested TIPS view does not exist or is closed by the server.

--  410 (Gone): if an update has a seq that is smaller than the start- seq.
+-  410 (Gone): if an update has a seq that is smaller than the start-seq.

 -  415 (Unsupported Media Type): if the media type(s) accepted by the client does not include the media type of the update chosen by the